HarryDavisgithub/SEP-CW2/README.md

 - Determining test code coverage (Using JaCoCo)
 - Static code analysis (Using FindBugs and EasyPMD) - Used to improve the quality of code and fix possible future issues.

+All the code I added or modified was done in Java.

 # Application introduction
 Welcome to Tinee, a simple text-based Ticket System!
 It allows users to create tickets to log various issues.